almk-dev/serin/README.md

 | Redirects | 9.22% | 5.48% | -3.74%|
 | SPES[^1] | 1.726 | 1.723 | -0.003 |

-##### canary
+### canary
-Serin somewhat better than Canary, with similar SBFs, scissors, and rolls, but greatly reduced LSBs and redirects.
+Serin is somewhat better than Canary, with similar or slightly worse SBFs, scissors, and rolls, but greatly reduced LSBs and redirects.

 |Metric | Colemak-DH | Serin | Difference |
 | ----- | ---------: | ----: | ---------: |